Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 ![Firebase App Distibution](https://firebase.google.com/images/products/app-distribution/app-distro-2.png)

-**Firebase App Distribution** will let you release early preview of your apps to the users you want, and it'll let you see all the stats about the usage of these previews.
+**Firebase App Distribution** will let you release an early preview of your apps to the users you want, and it'll let you see all the stats about the usage of these previews.

 ## Firebase Test Lab

 ![Firebase Test Lab](https://firebase.google.com/images/products/test-lab/test-lab-3.png)

 **Firebase Test Lab** is a cloud-based app-testing infrastructure.
-With one operation, you can test your Android or iOS app across a wide variety of devices and device configurations, and see the results — including logs, videos, and screenshots — in the Firebase console.
+With one operation, you can test your Android or iOS app across a wide variety of devices and device configurations, and see the results  -  including logs, videos, and screenshots  -  in the Firebase console.

 ![Firebase Test Lab at Firebase Summit](https://firebasestorage.googleapis.com/v0/b/daudr-blog.appspot.com/o/attending-firebase-2019%2Ffirebase-test-lab.jpg?alt=media&token=c10b2238-c408-4478-bd1a-09261a65540c)